🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“± Local SIM Card Availability + 9.1 -- 25 Prepaid SIMs are easily available at airports, phone stores, and convenience stores, though plans are slightly more expensive than in Thun, still very accessible.
+πŸ“± Local SIM Card Availability + 9.1 -- 25 Prepaid SIMs from Fido, Rogers, and Lucky Mobile are easily available at phone stores and corner shops with good data plans.

 🌟 QUALITY OF LIFE